luckiestlindy/osproject/README.md

 # oread-strings
-This is just a simple web-app for booking events and managing client notifications. x.
+This is just a simple web-app for booking events and managing client notifications.